hashicorp/terraform-provider-tfcoremock/README.md

 [docs](./docs) subdirectories for more examples.

-In this example, we have a `tfcoremock_simple_resource` defined as a data source with an identifier of `my_simple_resource`.
-This means we create a file `terraform.data/my_simple_resource.json` which defines a simple resource with a single integer set.
+In this example, we have a `tfcoremock_simple_resource` defined as a data source with an `id` of `my-simple-resource`.
+This means we create a file `terraform.data/my-simple-resource.json` which defines a simple resource with a single integer set.
 We then define a dynamic resource called `tfcoremock_dynamic_resource`.
 The dynamic resource holds a single integer, and is defined in the `dynamic_resources.json` file.

 Note, that we do not define an  `id` field for this resource when we provide the definition.
 Despite this, we can still provide a value for the `id` in the configuration because the provider ensures that all resources have this attribute.
 In this example, we do provide a value for the `id` field.
-If we didn't the provider would generate one for us.
+If we didn't, the provider would generate one for us.

 The following subsections show the Terraform configuration pre-apply and then show the extra files created post-apply.